 The First Step

 The first step is to let us know that you are here!
 Do not assume that your previous school has notified us, as this is confidential information.
 If you have been admitted to USCB and have been diagnosed with a disability, you may be eligible for accommodations through our office.
 Our office does not provide testing services, but can provide a list of area professionals who do testing.
+Please note that these professionals may have a long waiting period and you need to be proactive and take this into consideration.

 Recent documentation of the specific disability should be presented to our office.
 It can be hand carried, mailed or faxed.